Office of the Assistant Secretary for Health

-The Office of the Assistant Secretary for Health (OASH) is an operating agency of the United States Department of Health and Human Services and the managing personnel body for the United States Public Health Service.
-The office is under the direction of the Assistant Secretary for Health, who serves as the senior advisor on public health and science issues to the Department Secretary.
-The Office serves as the focal point for leadership and coordination across the Department in public health and science, provides direction to program offices within OASH, and provides advice and counsel on public health and science issues to the Secretary.
+The Office of the Assistant Secretary for Health (OASH) is a staff office of the U.S. Department of Health and Human Services (HHS), under the direction of the assistant secretary for health, who serves as the senior advisor on public health and science issues to the department secretary.
+The office serves as the focal point for leadership and coordination across the department in public health and science, provides direction to program offices within OASH, and provides advice and counsel on public health and science issues to the secretary.

-Prior to 2010, the Office was known as the Office of Public Health and Science (OPHS).
+Prior to 2010, the office was known as the Office of Public Health and Science (OPHS).

+As part of the announced 2025 HHS reorganization, OASH is planned to be integrated into the new Administration for a Healthy America.

 Organization

-As of 2018, OASH oversees 12 core public health offices, 10 regional health offices, and 10 presidential and secretarial advisory committees.
-The core offices are: